rust-lang/rfcs/text/0000-simple_unwind_annotation.md

 # Drawbacks
 [drawbacks]: #drawbacks

 - Only works as long as the foreign code supports the same unwinding mechanism as Rust.
+(Currently, Rust and C++ code compiled for ABI-compatible backends use the same mechanism.)
 - Does not allow external library bindings to specify whether callbacks they accept are expected to unwind.

 # Rationale and alternatives